 Incredibly small and lightweight, the Lezyne Micro C GPS offers more features than its bigger sibling, the Super GPS Enhanced, but in a much smaller package and with a color display.
 At only 29g, weight weenies will rejoice over this heavily featured unit with an easy to use companion app and ANT+ and Bluetooth Smart sensor compatibility.
 It's impressive to see how many features can be packed into a model that is this small and lightweight.
-That being said, the display of the Micro C is tiny and somewhat challenging to read, as are the buttons which are far less intuitive and easy to use than other models like the Wahoo Fitness ELEMNT BOLT.
+That being said, the display of the Micro C is tiny and somewhat challenging to read, as are the buttons which are far less intuitive and easy to use than other models with a button only interface.
 Overall, however, the Micro C GPS offers excellent value for its combination of features, compatibility, versatility, weight, and reasonable price earning it our Best Buy Award.

 Lezyne Micro Color Review